 The Residential Gateway can wirelessly control devices such as a smart TV and a cordless phone.

-A Residential Gateway also includes ports at the back into which devices such as a corded VOIP (“Voice Over Internet Protocol”) phone or other type of phone can be plugged in.
+A Residential Gateway also includes ports at the back into which devices such as a corded VOIP (“Voice Over Internet Protocol”) phone or, inn some cases other type of phone can be plugged in, either directly or via an adaptor.

 (NB: For the link on this website that discusses the different options for a safe corded phone with a fibre system, please click HERE.)